-Share Rights relate to rights over ordinary shares issued to key management personnel.
-The fair value of Rights granted shown above is non-cash and was determined in accordance with applicable accounting standards and represents the fair value calculated at the time Rights were granted and not when shares were issued.
+Rights granted shown above is non-cash and was determined in accordance with applicable accounting standards and represents the fair value calculated at the

-Refer to section 7 of this remuneration report for further information on the short-term incentives paid.
+Refer to section 7 of this remuneration report for further information on the short-term incentives baid.

 The FY23 STI accrued was not paid in the 2023 financial year.
-This will be the only year where two amounts are shown for the STI; going forward only the one amount, being that accrued that relates to the financial year in question, will be shown in the Remuneration Report.
-This is a transition in reporting only and there has been only one at-risk remuneration cash payment made in the 2023 financial year being the "FY22 STI Cash Payment" which was paid in October 2022.
+This will be the only year where two amounts are shown for the STI; going forward only the one amount, being that accrued that relates to the financial year in question, will be shown in the Remuneration cash payment made in the 2023 financial year being the "FY22 STI Cash Payment" which was paid in October 2022.